Frequently Asked Questions about Field Experience

 Answers to the Most Frequently Asked Questions About Field Experience

 Most courses have different requirements (urban vs. suburban, early childhood vs. secondary, etc.), so you will likely have separate placements for each course.
-To complete all field requirements for all field courses in a timely manner, use good time management planning.

 If you want to do your field hours in the district in which you work, you will need to complete the Employee Candidate Request Form (Appendix B).
 Once the Field Services Office has approved your request, you can begin your field hours.
 Many teachers use their planning period or lunch break to complete their field experience hours.
 Please note that you must get approval through the Field Services Office before you can begin your field experience hours.